configcat/docs/docs/requests.md

 title: About requests
 ---

-At ConfigCat we only limit the requests which are sent to the ConfigCat servers from your applications.
+At ConfigCat we have a soft limit on the number of requests which are sent to the ConfigCat servers from your applications.
-We don't limit MAUs (Monthly Active Users) or any other fictional measurements which are hard to predict or calculate.
+At the same time, we don't limit MAUs (Monthly Active Users) or any other fictional measurements which are hard to predict or calculate.

 Check out our <a href="https://configcat.com/Home/Architecture" target="_blank">architectural overview</a>.